xvyabo/Zrinana-Repo/The Constitution of the Union of Zrinana, Revised 05-Jan-2023.md

 they be able to be provided by this union.
 These fundamental rights shall remain the case unless there is a unanimous decision to ammend this Constitution.

+To manage the affairs of the people, the Clerk and Judge may be elected every five or so years, unless their work deemed lousy by a majority of the people.
+The clerk must have the responsibility of overseeing the management of the Parliament and all legislative affairs, should there be any